John 1:18

 John 1:18 is the eighteenth verse in the first chapter of the Gospel of John in the New Testament of the Christian Bible.
+This verse concludes the prologue to the Gospel of John, which is also called the "Hymn to the Word".
+Its message recalls verse 1, asserting that there is no other possibility for humans to know God except through Jesus Christ.

 Content

-In the original Greek according to Westcott-Hort this verse is:
+In the original Greek according to Westcott-Hort, this verse is: